 Accessing it is easy, and all you have to do is change the map type to the Street View option, and click an area highlighted in blue.
 You then have the choice to either navigate in a split-screen mode that relies on you tapping locations on the map to get around, or by tapping and swiping within Street View itself.

-There's also the added advantage of Live View directions, which uses AR to overlay directions on what your phone can see - helping you navigate more effectively.
-Live View is also set to get an upgrade in the near future, which adds business name and information to this mode.
-And that includes how busy they are at any given time, just in case there isn't a window you can peak though.
+There's also the added advantage of Live View directions, which uses AR to overlay directions on what your phone can see — helping you navigate more effectively.
+Live View is also set to get upgrades in the near future, which should add even more value to this mode.
+That includes seeing business information and busyness levels, and the ability to search for specific services or locations.
+All from street level.

-However Live View relies on there being Street View coverage.
+The downside to Live View is that relies on there being Street View coverage.
 Which is fine in a lot of public places, thanks to Street View's extensive coverage.
 But if you find yourself not covered, AR directions won't be available.

 Apple Maps’ equivalent is called “Look Around,” and since it only launched in late 2019, it’s nowhere near as extensive.
 You’ll only find Look Around spots in major cities in the U.S., U.K., Japan, Ireland, and Canada right now.
 Accessing and navigating this mode is a little different too.

 iOS 15 also saw the launch of AR directions, with Apple users able to raise their iPhones to scan nearby buildings to work out exactly where you are — and show you where to go in a real world context.
 It's pretty much identical to how Google Maps does it, if you're already familiar with Google's equivalent.